-Janene Candalot, CMHC is the Program Manager of Vantage Point, the First Episode Psychosis Program, and the Bridge team.
+Janene Candalot, CMHC is the Program Manager of Vantage Point and Vantage Point-North (when it opens) .
 She has been working as a clinician for over 12 years.
 She enjoys working with kids and families individually and in family therapy.
 Janene is trained in: Communication, Relationship, and Trauma focused therapy, using EMDR, Trauma focused CBT, DBT, Motivational Interviewing CBT, Play Therapy, Sand Tray, and Neuro Cognitive Remediation modalities.
-“I spent 8 years working for the Department of Corrections before coming to Wasatch Mental Health.
+“I spent 8 years working for the Department of Corrections before coming to Wasatch Behavioral Health.
 I have completely immersed myself in working and children and families and have a passion for trauma informed care.”
 Some career highlights include doing intensive in-home Family Preservation work as well as co-facilitating the Alphabet Soup Group (a group for LGBTQ teens).

 Janene loves to cook and her dream is to someday own and run her own food truck or restaurant.
 She speaks fluent Mandarin Chinese.